aaronksaunders/mst-todo-ionic2/readme.md

 also notice where we are accessing the list of `todos` directly from the `todoStore.todos` property

-See mobx-angular documentation for more information -> https://github.com/mobxjs/mobx-angular
+See mobx-angular documentation for more information on `*mobxAutorun` directive -> https://github.com/mobxjs/mobx-angular

 ```html